What is Portfolio Management Service?

 - A monthly report is mandatory, with performance reported net of expenses and after-tax.
 Performance return has to include cash holdings and investments in liquid funds

-- In a recent regulatory move by SEBI, disclosure norms for PMSes were tightened.
-As per the change in guidelines, it is mandatory for operators of PMS schemes to disclose the details of distributors’ commissions to the investors every quarter.
+- As per the change in guidelines, it is mandatory for operators of PMS schemes to disclose the details of distributors’ commissions to the investors every quarter.
 This regulation will bring PMS in line with the MF industry in that the investors will be made aware of the commissions earned by distributors.

 SEBI has also mandated the portfolio managers to utilize the services of certified distributors who have AMFI registration numbers or have cleared the NISM Services V-A exam.